The Metro: A Rail Life Story on ITV – everything you need to know

 When is The Metro: A Rail Life Story on ITV?

-The next episode of The Metro: A Rail Life Story airs on ITV on Tuesday 4th February at 7.30pm.
+The final episode of The Metro: A Rail Life Story airs on Tuesday 11th February on ITV at 7.30pm.